Read instructions on how to applyExpress Interest

 - The Diploma is aimed at managers, engineers, supervisors and technicians who have responsibility for quality or continuous improvement within their organisations and also those who wish to develop knowledge and skills in the area of Lean systems.

-- Are responsible for or actively engaged in organisational improvement and development through the use of quality management. tools and techniques.
+- Those responsible for or actively engaged in organisational improvement and development through the use of quality management. tools and techniques.

-- Seek recognition as a Black Belt in Lean.
+- Those seeking recognition as a Black Belt in Lean.

 How It Works

-- This flexible programme lets students take three taught modules over two semesters.
-In addition to the taught modules, there will be a strong focus on the integration of the concepts tools and techniques in the participant’s organisation during the course of the programme.
+- Students are required to take three taught modules over two semesters.
+In addition to the taught modules, an in-company project will ensure a strong focus on the integration of the concepts tools and techniques in the participant’s organisation during the course of the programme.

 Relevant primary degree (Level 8) or recognised professional qualification and 1-3 years relevant industrial experience.